rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 0. Exit the "Drag and Drop" pop-up.
 0. Delete the Docker.dmg file within Finder (to reclaim disk space).
+0. In the Applications folder, under the Devices section on the left, press the eject icon to the right of Docker.

    ### Open Docker client app